 Where superelevation is used, street curves will be designed as determined/approved by the City Engineer for maximum superelevation rate of 0.04.
-If terrain dictates sharp curvature, a maximum superelevation rate of 0.06 is justified if the curve is long enough by AASHTO Policy to provide an adequate superelevation transition.
+If terrain dictates sharp curvature, a maximum superelevation rate of 0.06 is justified if the curve is long enough according to AASHTO's A Policy on Geometric Design of Highways and Streets to provide an adequate superelevation transition.